MikkoLipsanen/Discourse-change/README.md

 `--window_size'`: Size of the smoothing window.
 Default size is 9.

-To run the code, add the required arguments to the following snippet:
+To run the code, add the required arguments to the following code snippet:
 ```
 python3 contrastive_training.py
 ```